Small Business Development

 Small Business Enterprise (SBE) Program

 The Kentucky Transportation Cabinet's SBE Program is administered by the Office for Civil Rights and Small Business Development.
+The certification criteria are the same as those used for the DBE program, but applicants are evaluated without regard to the social disadvantage component of eligibility.

 How to Apply for SBE Status in Kentucky